-UC Leuven-Limburg can assist you by offering a so-called "blocked account proposal" (BAP).
+UCLL can assist you by offering a so-called 'blocked account proposal' (BAP).

-Go to https://www.ucll.be/international/student-services/student-visa-belgium > step 2 Blocked Account for more information.
+Go to the dedicated webpage > 'step 2 Blocked account' for more information.

 No, it is not required at all.
 However, it is a safe and secure way to proof your financial means and will speed up your visa procedure.

-Yes, you must open a Belgian Bank Account.
-Before you head to a bank of your choice, you must have a document called “Annex 15“ which is issued by the City Office.
+Yes, you must open a Belgian bank account.
+Before you head to the bank of your choice, you must have a document called 'Annex 15' which is issued by the City Office.

 Before you can register with the city you must have a permanent address (student room) to be proven by a rental agreement.
 You will receive additional practical information upon arrival.